google-deepmind/meltingpot/docs/substrate_tutorial/index.md

 ```

 make sure you are including the `-- --observation WORLD.RGB` parameter in your
 command.
-The reson for this is that the empty substrate only has two
+The reason for this is that the empty substrate only has two
 observations: `WORLD.RGB` and `WORLD.TEXT`.
 We will add more later on, including
 the default per-player `RGB` one.